TishaHolder/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+1)	Routes – Express tries to match requests by routes.
+A route associates or matches a URL pattern and a GET, POST, PUT, or DELETE request with a callback method that is designed to handle and execute the request.

+2)	Middleware - code that executes between a server receiving a request and sending a response.

 - [ ] Describe Middleware?

+Middleware functions are functions that have access to the request object, the response object, and the next function in the application's request-response cycle.
+The next function executes the middleware succeeding the current middleware.

 - [ ] Describe a Resource?

+A resource is a particular set of data that is stored on a server.
+It could be a file, array, list, image, etc.

 - [ ] What can the API return to help clients know if a request was successful?

+Response codes provide information to clients about how their requests were 	handled.
+The res object has a .status() method that allows us to set the status code, and other methods like .send() can be chained from it.

 - [ ] How can we partition our application into sub-applications?

+Routers provide functionality for handling route matching, requests, and sending responses.
+Routers use all the .get(), .put(), .post(), and .delete() routes  and provide the ability to separate our application into sub-applications or different files to handle different routes.

 ## Project Setup